Joseki-jl/Joseki.jl/README.md

 docker run --rm -p 8000:8000 -it --entrypoint=/bin/bash joseki
 ```

 How you deploy it will depend on your hosting provider.
-When you deploy your own API you will need to modify both the julia server file and possibly also the Dockerfile (to add additional dependencies).
+When you deploy your own API you may need to modify the julia server file and/or the Dockerfile to add additional dependencies.